tmeissner/gatemate_experiments/README.md

 In case of a write command, the payload has to follow with the next byte.
 In case of a read command, the value of the addressed register is returned on the axis out port.
 Register at address 0 is special.
 It contains the version and is read-only.
 Writes to that register are ignored.

+### uart_trng

+An implementation of a TRNG which allows to read random data from the FPGA via UART.
+Inclusive a software tool for easy access.
+Random generation is based on a fibonacci ring oscillator (FiRo) with toggle flip-flop and von Neumann post-processing.

 ## Further Ressources

 * [GateMate FPGA](https://www.colognechip.com/programmable-logic/gatemate)